Curriculum, Enrollment, and Graduation

 Undergraduate Student Scholastic Warning and Suspension

 Montana State University is committed to supporting the academic success of all students and recognizes that academic underperformance is a barrier to persistence and timely degree attainment.
 Supports and interventions exist at the institutional, college and department levels to provide students with the skills and habits necessary for their return to good academic standing.
-MSU envisions the academic sanction system as a call to action for the student and institution to identify and address factors that contribute to academic underperformance.
+MSU envisions the academic sanction system as a call to action for the student and institution to identify and address factors contributing to academic underperformance.
 We encourage students to work with MSU faculty and staff to develop a strategy to facilitate a return to good academic standing.

 Students with an academic standing of Academic Warning or Suspension will be required to participate in programming established by the Office of Academic Affairs.

-1. Require a student on suspension to take specific actions as a condition of continuation, such as: meeting with advisors, meeting with student success coaches, meeting with financial aid or participating in course-based interventions.
+1. Require a student on suspension to take specific actions as a condition of continuation, such as meeting with advisors, meeting with student success coaches, meeting with financial aid, or participating in course-based interventions.

-2. Require a suspended student to stop-out from the University for one or more semesters,
+2. Require a suspended student to stop out from the University for one or more semesters,

 3. Reinstate a student who has been suspended for academic reasons.